 Students must submit their MA papers for departmental approval by January 15 in the spring semester (or November 1 if submitting in the fall semester).
-Students must submit the MA paper both in hard copy and as a pdf to the Graduate Administrator so that it can be mounted on the department server.
+Students must submit the MA paper as a pdf to the Graduate Administrator so that it can be mounted on the department server.
 Students should adopt the university's electronic dissertation format (www.pitt.edu/~graduate/etd/) for the pdf version of their MA papers.